ReadyMouse/crypto4cfos/modules/module-2-blockchain/_posts/2025-02-02-intro-what-is-blockchain.md

 In round 1, I win and score 38 points, the sum of all the unplayed points in Mom's, Dad's, and Sibling's hands.
 They take those points as negative.
 In round two Mom wins, and catches Dad with a joker in his hand, valued at 50 points.The running scores are tallied down the columns, but notice the sum of each row is 0.
 This is a nice check-sum feature to be sure the points are all tallied correctly, no points (or money) are created or destroyed in each round.
 At the end of each round (block), the running score is tallied across all players (transcations).

-Now imagine there are hundreds to millions of indepdent Rummikub games, and every 10 minutes the rounds finish and the ledger of who won and lost each game is talled.
+Now imagine there are hundreds to millions of independent Rummikub games, and every 10 minutes the rounds finish and the ledger of who won and lost each game is tallied.
 Except when we played, usually 1 person was elected to keep the tally and it was mostly their responsibility to keep the scores accurate.
-In the blockchain ledger, no one person is responsibile and therefore I don't have to trust that my sibling added the points correctly.
+In the blockchain ledger, no one person is responsible and therefore I don't have to trust that my sibling added the points correctly.

-Perhaps you can already see the parallel to the banking system, I had to trust my sibling (the bank) kept an accurate tally of all my transcations.
+Perhaps you can already see the parallel to the banking system, I had to trust my sibling (the bank) kept an accurate tally of all my transactions.
 When I buy $200 of York peppermint patties, it's deducted from my tally and added to The Hershey Company.
-The sum across the transcation is zero, just like Rummikub and blockchains.
-That's the way its supposed to work with money.
-However, with the blockchain, at the end of each round, all the transcations in the world are gathered, verified, and sealed in a block.
+The sum across the transaction is zero, just like Rummikub and blockchains.
+That's the way it's supposed to work with money.
+However, with the blockchain, at the end of each round, all the transactions in the world are gathered, verified, and sealed in a block.
 That block is added to the chain of all other rounds before it.

 ![Rummikub and blockchain](../images/blockchain_rummikub.png)

 The blockchain digital ledger is maintained by thousands of computers simultaneously, each holding an identical copy.
 When a new transaction occurs, it's broadcast to the entire network.
 The network then works by consensus to verify the transaction and add it to a new block.
 Once a block is full of transactions, it's cryptographically linked to the previous block, creating an unbreakable chain that goes back to the very first block—the genesis block.

 Let's add 1 more wrinkle now: Bitcoin mining.
-In this game, the Miner gets points for validating each transcation and creating the block.
+In this game, the Miner gets points for validating each transaction and creating the block.

 | Round # | Mylo | Mom | Dad | Sibling | Miner |
 |----------|----------|----------|----------|----------|----------|